G.I. coffeehouses: Pacific Counseling Service

 The best known counseling organization was the Pacific Counseling Service (PCS), which was created in 1969 by antiwar activists and lawyers to serve U.S. military bases along the West Coast and in the Pacific.
-Its first office was in Monterey California, near Fort Ord, and it eventually had projects in San Francisco, Oakland, Los Angeles, San Diego, Monterey, Tacoma, Tokyo, Okinawa, Iwakuni, the Philippians and Hong Kong.
+Its first office was in Monterey California, near Fort Ord, and it eventually had projects in San Francisco, Oakland, Los Angeles, San Diego, Monterey, Tacoma, Tokyo, Okinawa, Iwakuni, the Philippines and Hong Kong.
 The Armed Forces Journal characterized PCS activity as "legal help and incitement to dissident GIs" and illustrated this by describing their practice of "airdrop[ing] planeloads of seditious literature into Oakland's sprawling Army Base".
 PCS literature described their efforts as dealing with the "problems being faced by GIs who were in trouble with the brass for their antiwar work".
 They provided counseling related to GI rights and conscientious objection, as well as offering "informational resources, facilitating publication of GI newspapers and pamphlets, planning project film-showings, speakers, study groups, and trips to further GIs' knowledge of Asian countries."
 In the spring of 1970, PCS began to work out of the Shelter Half and continued to do so for close to four more years.

-Closed
+Closure

 The Shelter Half changed over the years.
 In addition to focusing more on counseling it became more of a local community organizing center.
 It hosted free dinners every Sunday and "fifty-cent lunches" for the low income residents of the area.
 After six years they closed down in the summer of 1974, lasting much longer than all the other GI coffeehouses of the Vietnam era.